TreeHacks/hackpack-chrome-ext/README.md

 # Cal -> Butt: Chrome Extension Hackpack @ TreeHacks 2016
+*Come join us on [#hackpack-chrome-ext](https://treehacks-2016.slack.com/messages/hackpack-chrome-ext) on Slack to get help, hang out, and show off your project!*
 ## Overview

 Congratulations!
 You've chosen this hackpack, and you're well on your way to building a super cool product!
 In this hackpack, you will build a chrome extension that replaces the content on webpages according to customizable rules.
 At a glance, your tasks will include: